-Detail of the procedure

-Article 37.3 of the by-laws, establishes that "the convening of the Board of Directors meeting and the sending of the necessary documentation and any sharing of documents among Board members will be via letter, tax, telegram, email or any other digital means allowed by law that ensures correct receipt."

-Likewise, Article 32.2 a) of the Board of Director's Regulations establishes that directors are required to "inform and prepare themselves properly for the meetings of the Board and the governing bodies to which they may belong."

-Additionally, Article 29 of the Board of Director's Regulations empowers the director to "request any information about the Company they may reasonably need, as long as it is required for the performance of their duties.
-The right to information shall also extend to the companies of the group, weather national or foreign.

-In order not to disturb the Company's day-to-day management, the exercise of the right to information shall be channeled through the chairman, the chief executive officer or the secretary of the Board."

-Last, we point out that Article 20.2 of the Board of Director's Regulations establishes that "ordinary meetings may be called by means of letter, fax, telegram, e-mail or by any other electronic or telematic method allowed by law that ensures correct receipt, and shall be authorized by the signature of the chairman or the secretary by order of the chairman.
-The meeting notification shall be issued with at least three days notice.
-The notification shall include the meeting agenda and all relevant information."
+Detail of the procedure Dir any tele ticle 37.3 of the by-laws, establishes that " the convening of the Board of rectors meeting and the sending of the necessary documentation and y sharing of documents among Board members will be via letter, tax, legram, email or any other digital means allowed by law that ensures rrect receipt." tha the ewise, Article 32.2 a) of the Board of Director's Regulations establishes at directors are required to "inform and prepare themselves properly for e meetings of the Board and the governing bodies to which they may long." the rea dua ditionally, Article 29 of the Board of Director's Regulations empowers e director to "request any information about the Company they may asonably need, as long as it is required for the performance of their ties.
+The right to information shall also extend to the companies of the pup, weather national or foreign. exe order not to disturb the Company's day-to-day management, the ercise of the right to information shall be channeled through the airman, the chief executive officer or the secretary of the Board." est tele law of not st, we point out that Article 20.2 of the Board of Director's Regulations ablishes that "ordinary meetings may be called by means of letter, fax, legram, e-mail or by any other electronic or telematic method allowed by v that ensures correct receipt, and shall be authorized by the signature the chairman or the secretary by order of the chairman.
+The meeting tification shall be issued with at least three days notice.
+The notification all include the meeting agenda and all relevant information."